wulfmann/aws-coco/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## Pull Requests

-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
-We actively welcome your pull requests:
+We would love your pull requests!
+If you'd like to propose a change or add a feature, use the following steps:

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.